Ira Sohn: Coatue's Laffont sees Liberty Global's stock price climbing

-NEW YORK (Reuters) - Hedge fund manager Philippe Laffont recommended Liberty Global Plc at an investment conference on Monday, saying that fresh demand in broadband services will help boost growth at the company.
+NEW YORK, May 5 (Reuters) - Hedge fund manager Philippe Laffont recommended Liberty Global Plc at an investment conference on Monday, saying that fresh demand in broadband services will help boost growth at the company.

 Laffont, speaking at the Sohn Investment Conference in New York, said Liberty’s shares, now trading around $40 a share, could “easily” rise above $100 per share.